marcopaglio/BookingApp/README.md

 ### Build with Maven Wrapper

-The BookingApp project contains its Maven Wrapper, a very useful tool for users that don’t want to install Maven at all.<br>
+The BookingApp project root directory contains two project-specific Maven Wrapper scripts (`mvnw` and `mvnw.cmd`), very useful for users that don’t want to install Maven at all.<br>
-Into the project root directory there are two project-specific wrapper script (`mvnw` and `mvnw.cmd`).
-Please, in next commands change the placeholder `<MVNW>` with the right one, depending on your OS:
+Please, in the next build commands change the placeholder `<MVNW>` with the right one, depending on your OS:

 - **Linux and MacOS**: if you are using Unix systems, substitute `<MVNW>` with `./mvnw`.
 - **Windows**: if you are using Windows, substitute `<MVNW>` with `mvnw.cmd`.

-The very base command to build the BookingApp project is the following one:
+The very basic command to build the BookingApp project is as follows:
 ```
 <MVNW> -f booking-aggregator/pom.xml clean install
 ```